 The Domain Name tab in Site Settings lets you register a domain through LexBlog or use a domain you've previously registered, change its name servers, point the DNS records, and launch your site.
-Administrators on Professional, Boutique, and Full Service sites can access the Domain Name tab.
+Administrators on Professional*, Blog Plus, and Blog Premiere sites can access the Domain Name tab.

 Note: Domain registration, name server updates, and pointing can each take several hours.
 We recommend you complete these steps first when setting up a new site to launch.
 Do not click the Launch button until you have completed all items in the Launch checklist.